 - Dependency Management Patterns in Lua luaguides.dev/guides

-Manage Lua dependencies with luarocks, submodule imports, and inline bundles.
+Master Lua dependency management with luarocks, submodule imports, and inline bundles.
 Find the right approach for your project size and deployment target.

 - Event Systems and Message Passing in Lua luaguides.dev/guides

-Build a simple event system in plain Lua.
-Covers callbacks, publish-subscribe, message queues, and integrating with game loops or OpenResty request handling.
+Build event systems in plain Lua: callbacks, publish-subscribe, message queues, coroutines, and OpenResty request handling.

 - Logging Patterns and Frameworks in Lua luaguides.dev/guides